rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ## Step 6 -- Sorting Molecular Overlays

-In this section, we are going to sort the pair-wise overlays be overlay score and select only those molecules that meet at certain similarity threshold before we continue with the functional group matching in Step 7.
+In this section, we are going to sort the pair-wise overlays be overlay score and select only those molecules that meet at certain similarity threshold before we continue with the functional group matching in "[Step 7 -- Matching Functional Groups](Step 7 -- Matching Functional Groups)".

 ![](images/tools-tutorial-1/pipe-step-6.jpg)

-To make screenlamp's functional group matching procedure as general as possible, that is, compatible to other overlay tools that generate MOL2 files (other than ROCS), we need to postprocess the ROCS results prior to the next functional group matching step (Step 7) using the `sort_rocs_mol2.py` utility tool provided in screenlamp.
+To make screenlamp's functional group matching procedure ("[Step 7 -- Matching Functional Groups](Step 7 -- Matching Functional Groups)") requires a general data input format to support a variety of overlay tools (other than ROCS).
+To bring the ROCS results into a more general format, we are going to use the `sort_rocs_mol2.py` utility tool provided in screenlamp.

-Essentially, the `sort_rocs_mol2.py` tool will create a pair of `*_query.mol2` and `*_dbase.mol2` files that contain the same number of structures each based on the ROCS overlays.
-The `*_dbase.mol2` file contains the database molecule and the `*_query.mol2` contains the conformer of the reference molecule that corresponds to the best-matching database-reference pair.
-In addition, we use the --sortby function to sort the molecules by TanimotoCombo and ColorTanimoto score (in descending order, best matches come first) for visualization and remove bad overlays by setting minumum score thresholds based on the TanimotoCombo and ColorTanimoto similarity scores.
-The TanimotoCombo scores measures the similarity between a pair of molecules based on the overall volumetric match (ShapeTanimoto) and the electrostatic similarity (ColorTanimoto).
-For more information about the different scoring metrics implemented in ROCS, please refer to the official ROCS documentation at https://www.eyesopen.com/rocs
+Essentially, the `sort_rocs_mol2.py` tool will create a pair of `\*_query.mol2` and `\*_dbase.mol2` files that contain the same number of structures each based on the ROCS overlays.
+The `\*_dbase.mol2` file contains the database molecule and the `\*_query.mol2` contains the conformer of the reference molecule that corresponds to the best-matching database-reference pair.
+Besides, we use the `--sortby` parameter to sort the molecules by TanimotoCombo and ColorTanimoto score (in descending order, best matches come first) for visualization and remove bad overlays by setting minimum score thresholds based on the TanimotoCombo and ColorTanimoto similarity scores.
+The TanimotoCombo score measures the similarity between a pair of molecules based on the overall volumetric match (ShapeTanimoto) and the electrostatic similarity (ColorTanimoto).
+For more information about the different scoring metrics implemented in ROCS, please refer to the official ROCS documentation at https://www.eyesopen.com/rocs.

 ```python